-Results in boldface denote the winning performance given each LTR model.
+Table 11.
+Comparison of intent-agnostic and intent-aware ranking models.
+Results in boldface denote the winner performance given each LTR model.

 6.2.3 Results.
 As shown in Table 11, integrating search intents into ranking improves the performance of existing intent-agnostic ranking algorithms in legal case retrieval.
-The intentaware models trained ranking models separately based on the training data with different intents.
-If user's needs and concepts of relevance do not vary across different intents in the developed intent taxonomy, the consideration of intents in the intent-aware models would only add noise to the training data and make the final ranking models perform worse, because the split of training data would make each model have less data for parameter optimization.
+The intent-aware models trained ranking models separately based on the training data with different intents.
+If user's needs and concepts of relevance do not vary across different intents in the developed intent taxonomy, the consideration of intents in the intent-aware models would only add noise to the training data, and make the final ranking models perform worse because the split of training data would make each model has less data for parameter optimization.
 However, as shown in Table 11, even with less training data for each intent ranking model, the intent-aware models still outperform the intent-agnostic models that trained with the full data.
 This demonstrates that users who submitted the queries with different intents under our intent taxonomy indeed have different needs and concepts of relevance.
 The benefits of intent information developed under our taxonomy are applicable to different ranking algorithms.
 Especially for some relatively weaker algorithms in this task (e.g., AdaRank and LambdaMART), the improvements in ranking performance are significant on all evaluation metrics (t-test, p < 0.05).
 Note that we are not intended to propose new ranking models for legal case retrieval in this study.
 Therefore, we utilized a simple but effective intent-aware adaption framework that could apply to varied ranking models.
 In conclusion, experimental results suggest the effectiveness of considering the intent taxonomy in the result ranking task.